 - Comments to the effect that ‘risks and opportunities’ in 27001 refers to information risks and opportunities to improve the ISMS, and 27003 would be the best place to clarify that; and that any move to develop another risk management approach (instead of sticking with ISO 31000) is retrograde.

-Speaking personally, I’m glad to report that it looks as if this project was a non-starter: it’s not that the subject matter is unimportant (quite the contrary), rather that the initial outline lacked clear direction and purpose, especially since most of the proposed content would be better incorporated in other standards such as 27003, 27004, 27005 and 27014 (among others).
+Personal comments: this SP was a non-starter.
+It’s not that the subject matter is unimportant (quite the contrary), rather that the initial SP outline lacked clear direction and purpose, especially since most of the proposed content would be better incorporated in other standards such as 27003, 27004, 27005 and 27014 (among others).
+Unfortunately, a fundamental issue with clause 6.1 remains unresolved - namely the committee’s confusion and conflation of risks relating to the management system with risks relating to information.

 Information Security Code of Practice for the Aviation Industry